jpadkins/ElixirClassFinal/proposal.md

 The server will use Phoenix Channels for the connection with the client.
 The rooms of the channel will correspond to "rooms" in the game.
-Actions taken by the client will be recieved by the server which will broadcast an event message, that will cause other processes to update themselves, take actions, or ignore the message according to thier own roles.
+Actions taken by the client will be recieved by the server which will broadcast an event message that will cause other processes to update themselves, take actions, or ignore the message according to thier own roles.